saltstack/salt/doc/ref/cli/salt-ssh.rst

 Description
 ===========

-Salt ssh allows for salt routines to be executed using only ssh for transport
+Salt SSH allows for salt routines to be executed using only SSH for transport

 Options
 =======